Healthy Cranberry Sauce

 You have to try this cranberry sauce recipe!
-It’s caramelised, tangy, woody and slightly tart with a deep berry flavor along with the slight spice of heady cinnamon.
+It’s caramelized, tangy, woody, and slightly tart with a deep berry flavor along with the slight spice of heady cinnamon.

 What makes it healthy is not just the omission of sugar.

-Of course, cranberries and orange juice are packed with antioxidants and are good for your immune, teeth, kidneys, bladder, digestion, your heart, the prevention of stomach ulcers, cholesterol regulation and aid in the absorption of iron, for instance.
+Of course, cranberries and orange juice are packed with antioxidants and are good for your immune, teeth, kidneys, bladder, digestion, and heart; the prevention of stomach ulcers, cholesterol regulation, and aid in the absorption of iron, for instance.

 Orange juice is an excellent anti-inflammatory, as well as a powerful antioxidant.

-Packed with zinc, it will also support men’s reproductive health, immune health, aid cellular metabolism and protein synthesis.
-Skin, hair and muscles benefit from zinc.
+It is packed with zinc and supports men’s reproductive health and immune health, aiding cellular metabolism and protein synthesis.
+Skin, hair, and muscles benefit from zinc.

 Once you have served this delicious cranberry sauce at Thanksgiving, you will be reminded to serve it again and again!
 Enjoy!